ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 Static Structure Factor
 '''''''''''''''''''''''

-MDANSE computes the partial partial static structure factor (SSF) as the Fourier transform of the partial pair distribution function following the Faber-Ziman definition
+MDANSE computes the partial static structure factor (SSF) as the Fourier transform of the partial pair distribution function following the Faber-Ziman definition

 .. math::